MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/6-create-the-pipeline.md

     You see from the output that Git fetches a file named *azure-pipelines.yml*.
 This is the starter pipeline configuration that Azure Pipelines created for you.
 When you set up the pipeline, Azure Pipelines adds this file to your GitHub repository.

-1. To create a branch named `build-pipeline`, run this `git checkout` command.
+1. To create a branch named `build-pipeline`, run this `git checkout` command:

     ```bash
     git checkout -B build-pipeline
     ```

-1. In Visual Studio Code, modify *azure-pipelines.yml* as you see here:
+1. In Visual Studio Code, change *azure-pipelines.yml* as you see here:

     [!code-yml[](code/6-azure-pipelines.yml)]